 A Contributing Member who is not participating in a Project Group and who exercises the right to vote upon the adoption of a Specification is required to elect one of the options described above and set forth in Section 3.3 of the IPR Policy.
-All elections by these Members shall be made by submitting a signed declaration by letter or fax to the COO using in the form contained in Appendix B to the IPR Policy and available on the Members Website.
+All elections by these Members shall be made by submitting a signed declaration by letter, email or fax to the Technical Program Manager leading the group or support@1edtech.org using in the form contained in Appendix B to the IPR Policy and available on the Members Website.